 - PSHE encourages children to take responsibility for their own health and well-being, teaches them how to develop a healthy lifestyle and addresses issues such as body image.
-Pupils are able to discuss issues of interest to young people, e.g. advertising and sustainable development. - History provides insight into changes in diet and food over time. - Physical Education provides pupils with the opportunity to develop physically and to understand the practical impact of sport, exercise and other physical activity such as dance and walking. - Extended learning opportunities and gardening clubs in Year 2 and all the children a year group garden plot in which they can grow food. - The curriculum relates to food and nutrition in different subject areas and that it is consistent and up to date. - Where appropriate, children will understand the requirements of a healthy balanced meal.
+Pupils are able to discuss issues of interest to young people, e.g. advertising and sustainable development. - History provides insight into changes in diet and food over time. - Physical Education provides pupils with the opportunity to develop physically and to understand the practical impact of sport, exercise and other physical activity such as dance and walking. - Extended learning opportunities and gardening clubs in Year 2 - The curriculum relates to food and nutrition in different subject areas and that it is consistent and up to date. - Where appropriate, children will understand the requirements of a healthy balanced meal.